Yandex Cloud

 Specify the relevant parameters:

-• config_spec.clickhouse.resources.disk_size: To increase the storage size of ClickHouse® hosts.
+• config_spec.clickhouse.resources.disk_size: To expand the storage of ClickHouse® hosts.

 • config_spec.clickhouse.resources.disk_type_id: To change the disk type for ClickHouse® hosts.

-• config_spec.zookeeper.resources.disk_size: To increase the storage size of ZooKeeper hosts.
+• config_spec.zookeeper.resources.disk_size: To expand the storage of ZooKeeper hosts.

 • config_spec.zookeeper.resources.disk_type_id: To change the disk type for ZooKeeper hosts.